vedantsinggh/drivemanager/README.md

 ## Overview

-Python Drive Explorer is a Python project that allows users to interact with Google Drive data.
+Python Drive Manager is a Python project that allows users to interact with Google Drive data.
 It provides functionality to display files and folders, and the upcoming feature will allow users to download and view files directly from the application.

 ## Features